Monday, Feb 3rd 2025, 0700-1900

 As great as the day before was, this one was kind of a dud.
 I started with a walk along an old railroad bed, which was ok except that there were deep cut-outs where washes came through.
 Long ago there were bridges, but all had since collapsed.
 So it was some effort finding a way down and then up through the cuts.
 Still, it was kind of cool to be following such an old railroad bed.

 I had to go over 10 miles this morning to get to my first water.
 The last few miles involved more wash and cross country travel, and I was very nearly out of water when I finally arrived at a cow trough, my main water for the day.
-I got excited that the float switch was working, expecting nice clear water to come out.
+I was excited that the float switch was working, expecting nice clear water to come out.
 To my dismay, the water was the most disturbing bright orange and extremely cloudy.
 So I had to collect the green water from the trough (which was now mixing with the orange water that I dumped out).
 I used my buff as a sort of pre-filter, but it didn’t do much.
 I had to filter a couple liters and then spend some time back-flushing, but at least the water filtered clear and tasted okay.

 I went a little further and set up my barren camp in the dark.
 I barely had the energy to make dinner and felt really gross from sweating so much.
 When planning this trip, I thought I might just do a touch and go through Arizona City.
 Now, I couldn’t imagine not taking at least one overnight to get cleaned up and have a break.
 I’d earned one, so I booked an Airbnb for the next night.
 This at least made me feel a lot better… something to look forward to.